Data protection law: a comparison of the latest legal developments in China and European Union

 In China the political level, or political “formant” as Sacco would describe it, runs parallel to the legislative and administrative levels; the Party still has a significant impact on the decisions taken by other administrative bodies, even if its vision is not yet transposed into law.
 This entails a situation where the rule of law is not the same as the one known in Western countries but is rather a means for clarity and predictability of the rules of the political leadership, preferable but not necessary.
 This is the reason why some scholars call the present situation in China ‘rule by law’.

-The political relevance of the Standard under consideration is evidenced by the fact that, on February 1, 2019, China’s National Information Security Standardization Technical Committee has proposed a set of revisions to the national standard Personal Information Security Specification (ref.
+The political relevance of the Standard under consideration is recognized by many scholars and evidenced by the fact that, on February 1, 2019, China’s National Information Security Standardization Technical Committee has proposed a set of revisions to the national standard Personal Information Security Specification (ref.
 GB/t 35273–2017), released for public consultation.

 The day after, the China Cyber Security Review Technology and Certification Center announced that some major companies, including Alipay and Tencent, obtained a privacy related certification based on the National Standard.